-2.2 Project Description

-The project proposes the development a one-story tilt up building with a mezzanine for office and processing use on a 1.26 gross- acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
-The facility will contain space for office use, cultivation, and processing/manufacturing.
-At buildout, the facility will have an approximate building ground floor area (GFA) of 17,496 square feet (sf) and total building area (including the mezzanine) of 22,218 sf.
-The project site will be secured by 6 foot high perimeter fencing and construction is proposed in one (1) phase.
+2.2 Project Description The project proposes the development a two-story tilt up building with a cantilevered second floor on a 1.26 acre site in accordance with Desert Hot Springs Municipal Code 5.50 and 7.180.78.
+The facility will contain space for office use. cultivation. and processing/manufacturing.
+At buildout, the facility will have an approximate building ground floor area (GFA) of 14,116 square feet (sf) and total building area of 35, 320 sf.
+Project site will be secured by 6 foot high perimeter fencing and construction is proposed in one (1) phase.
 The project includes a Conditional Use Permit (Municipal Code 17.180.090) and a Development Agreement.
 Approval of these entitlements will render the Project in full compliance with City regulations.
 In addition, all medical marijuana cultivation operations and any related activities, such as transportation, manufacturing, and testing, are required to comply with all relevant State laws.

-The proposed project is designed with a mezzanine for office and processing uses.
+The proposed project is designed with a cantilevered second floor which will allow for increased building space while also providing shade for proposed parking stalls.
 Building facades and design will consist of 3 dimensional forms and architectural elements in the style of contemporary desert architecture.
 Contrasting accent colors will enhance the architectural features and elements.
 The overall architectural character will be that of an attractive, well-maintained industrial building.
 The site perimeter will be enclosed with wrought-iron or tubular steel fencing to secure the perimeter.
 Landscaping has been designed to balance aesthetic, water use and security objectives.
 Project frontage landscaping will consist of Hybrid Fan Palms and Blue Palo Verde, along with low level plantings and wrought iron or tubular steel fencing to visually enhance, protect and blend the cultivation facility into its surroundings while also promoting visibility by law enforcement vehicles from the street.
 The balance of the cultivation facility will be landscaped with drought-tolerant ground cover plants as approved by the City of Desert Hot Springs.
 Landscaping will also include large drought-tolerant flowering trees and shrubs typically found in the region.
 Plant irrigation will use drip or micro-spray applicators to avoid overwatering and promote water efficiency.
 Security measures have been thoroughly incorporated into the project design.
 The site is proposed to be enclosed within perimeter security fencing.
 Gated entry/exit drives will control vehicular access onto and off of the property.
 Security cameras will be mounted on all exterior doors, perimeter fencing and entry gates.
 A more detailed, comprehensive security plan is required by the City during the regulatory permit phase.
 This will include specific locations and areas of coverage by security cameras; location of audible interior and exterior alarms; location of exterior lighting; name and contact information of Security Company monitoring the site and any additional information required by the City.
 Proposed circulation and parking will be consistent with City parking standards.
 Off-Street parking standards for Medical Marijuana Cultivation uses are not specifically defined in the City Zoning Code.
-Therefore, City staff has applied parking rations for similar uses including Office (1 space per 250 square feet), processing (1 space per 750 square feet) and plant nurseries (1 space per 2,500 square feet are utilized), resulting in a requirement of 13 total parking spaces.
-The Project proposes to provide 19 parking spaces, two of which are designated as ADA parking stalls.
-Ingress and egress to the site will be provided from Palomar Lane.
-The entries will be monitored by onsite security personal.
-Controlled access keyed entry system such as a Knox box will be available for emergency access by use of police and fire personnel.
+Therefore, parking ratios for similar uses including Office (1 space per 250 square feet) and plant nurseries (1 space per 2,500 square feet are utilized), resulting in a requirement of 22 total parking spaces.
+The Project proposes to provide 28 parking spaces, two of which are designated as ADA parking stalls.
+Ingress and egress to the site will be provided from San